DongokYang/module_04_assignment/README.md

 changed line 56 elif to if to make sure it works.
 ## Code Modification:
 changed line 90 from transaction_counter to transaction_count
+## Code Modification:
+changed line 61 from '+=' to '-='
+## Code Modification:
+changed line 59 from 'withdrawal' to 'withdraw'